A11yTime/Accessibility-Considerations/README.md

 * Focusable element should be distinguishable with differnet states (Focus, hover, selected) with contrat ration of 3:1
 * Content should be distict from control
 * Must have obvious visual focus indicator(contrat ratio 3:1 with 2px and larger indicator)
+#### Motor Control disability
+* All control must be avaiable with mouse and keyboard
+* Focusable element should be distinguishable with differnet states (Focus, hover, selected) with contrat ration of 3:1
+* Must have obvious visual focus indicator(contrat ratio 3:1 with 2px and larger indicator)
+* Time dependent functonality must be turned off, adjustable and extendable
+* Click/touch target should be large enough without risking activating adjacent control.